 Having a first aid kit on hand is one of the fastest ways to stop bleeding and treat minor injuries before they become big problems.

 First aid kits are an essential part of every home—and they should be kept in an easy-to-reach place like a kitchen cabinet or bathroom drawer.
 Packing one in the car or a diaper bag as an extra precaution also makes sense.
-The kit should include the following first aid supplies:
+The kit should include the following first aid supplies you can buy online:

 - Band-aids: Band-Aids are great for covering cuts and scrapes to stop blood loss and contamination.